Sign InSign Up

 Annual Filing Requirements

-• File an Annual Report through the Connecticut Secretary of the State's website.
+File an Annual Report each year through the Secretary of the State’s online portal to keep your organization’s information current and maintain legal status.

 Secure Your Tax-Exempt Status with TaxZerone